Bitcoin network hashrate: what is it and how does it affect mining profitability

 Not directly - the average time remains 10 minutes, because the difficulty is automatically adjusted every 2016 blocks.
 If the hashrate increases, the next epoch will be more difficult and the speed will return to 10 minutes.

-Is it possible to predict the increase in difficulty?
+Is it possible to predict the increase in complexity?

 Partially.
 Current data on the speed of finding blocks allows you to predict the next change in difficulty with an accuracy of several percent.
 The services mempool.space and BTC.com publish forecasts in real time.